Liam Dwyer: Racing career

 Dwyer entered track days at after returning from Iraq in 2007 before attending the Skip Barber Racing School.
 Despite his amputated leg, Dwyer found the injuries were "not bad enough to where I can't race anymore."
 He began using a special prosthesis that attached to the clutch pedal via hook-and-loop fastener when driving; when switching with a co-driver, he would remove the split pin joining the prosthesis and the clutch.

 After competing in vintage car racing throughout 2012, he joined the National Auto Sport Association the following year.
 He also participated in autocross and rallying.
 During the 2012 24 Hours of Daytona, he befriended Freedom Autosport owners Tom Long and Derek Whitis, who expressed interest in fielding a car for him in the Continental Tire SportsCar Challenge; the team name is a reference to the ownership's support for the military, including donating to the Wounded Support Fund.
 A successful test session at Sebring International Raceway in 2013 prompted Mazda to sign him as well.

 Dwyer entered the 2014 Continental Tire Sports Car Challenge's ST class on a part-time schedule in the No. 27 Mazda MX-5, which he shared with Long.
 His professional racing debut took place at Mazda Raceway Laguna Seca, where he retired after crashing with Lee Carpentier.
 In May, he and Long won at Lime Rock Park.
 Dwyer scored a second victory in 2015 at Laguna Seca after teammate Aaron Carbonell passed Long on the final lap; Sgt.
 Aaron Denning, who rescued Dwyer after the 2011 Afghanistan explosion, was Dwyer's guest of honor at the race weekend and waved the green flag.

 Additional surgeries and physical therapy prevented Dwyer from racing in late 2017 and for much of 2018.
 He made his return as part of the 2018 ChampCar Endurance Series.

 Personal life

-He met his wife Meghan during his recovery at Walter Reed.
+Dwyer met his wife Meghan during his recovery at Walter Reed.